 Figure 52.
-UCC28950 Adaptive Delays
+UCC28951-Q1 Adaptive Delays

 When the converter is operating below 50% load the converter will be operating in valley switching.
-In order to achieve zero voltage switching on switch node of QB_d , the turn-on (t{ABSET}) delays of FETs QA and QB need to be initially set based on the interaction of L_S and the theoretical switch node capacitance.
+To achieve zero voltage switching on switch node of QB_d , the turnon (t{ABSET}) delays of FETs QA and QB must be initially set based on the interaction of L_S and the theoretical switch node capacitance.
 The following equations are used to set t{ABSET} initially.

-Equate shim inductance to two times C{OSS} capacitance:
+Equate shim inductance to two times C{OSS} capacitance using Equation 144: